 Every year, staff in Victorian health services are surveyed about the safety culture of their workplace in the People Matter Survey (PMS).

 Tap the button below for data about positive responses to the eight PMS safety culture questions.
-You can search by health service and date.
+You can filter by health service.